-Most "strategy corridors" are the City's major streets within urban corridors, though some fall outside urban corridor boundaries.
-As described in the Thurston Regional Transportation Plan, strategy corridors are places where road widening is not a preferred option for solving congestion problems, either because the street is already at the maximum five-lane width, or because adjacent land uses are built out or environmentally sensitive.
+Most "strategy corridors" are major streets within urban corridors, though some fall outside urban corridor boundaries.
+As described in the Transportation Plan, strategy corridors are places where road widening is not a preferred option for solving congestion problems, either because the street is already at the maximum five-lane width, or because adjacent land uses are built out or environmentally sensitive.
+Such roads include South Bay Road and Rainier Road.
 In strategy corridors, levels of service may exceed adopted standards, because while congestion may be at unacceptable levels, these are the areas where we want to encourage more density, more jobs and housing.

-In strategy corridors, a different approach is needed for maintaining safety and mobility.
-If the City can make travel on foot, by transit and bicycle attractive and convenient, these strategy corridors will increase mobility despite increased traffic.
+In strategy corridors, such as Yelm Highway, a different approach is needed for maintaining safety and mobility.
+If the County can make travel on foot, by transit and bicycle attractive and convenient, these strategy corridors will increase mobility despite increased traffic.
+In lieu of road widening, alternatives (e.g., intersection improvements, connections to regional trails, extending/increasing transit service) should be applied to mitigate congestion.
 Bus corridors will be developed along most of these corridors, where improved transit efficiency can encourage transit use.
 Traffic signal improvements that prevent buses from getting stuck in traffic, such as extended green time and queue jump lanes, will be an increasingly important focus for the City in these corridors.
-A map of the City's Strategy Corridors can be found on the Corridors Map found in Appendix H.
+A map of the Strategy Corridors can be found on the Corridors Map found in Appendix H.